IoT in the HVAC IndustryPosted on February 10, 2020

-All is not lost; there are convenient ways for businesses to track and, subsequently, lower CO2 levels in the workplace.
-Businesses can monitor the levels of CO2 by leveraging the intelligence of CO2 sensors.
+There are convenient ways for businesses to track and, subsequently, lower CO2 levels in the workplace.
+Companies can use IoT environmental monitoring systems to scan the levels of CO2 by leveraging the intelligence of HVAC IoT sensors.

 IoT can also help you with the battle against polluted indoor air.
 A new study by Clean Air Day, the UK’s largest air pollution campaign, revealed that ‘ultrafine particle pollution is on average 3.5 times higher inside the home than outside – and in one case peaked at 560 times higher than outdoors.’

 The Internet of Things has changed the game, and we have taken note of that change.